 Our Software Craftsmen

-We've built a team of individuals who excel in their craft, communicate well, and work with integrity.
+We've built a team of individuals who excel in their craft and work with integrity.

 If you know anything about the current state of the software world, you'll know that object-oriented programming and thought has become the state of the art.
 Ken is one of the few people in the world that has been building systems with object-oriented tools since the mid 1980s.
 He has mentored hundreds of software developers in the use of object-oriented thought and practice and has been a pioneer in many of the movements that has advanced the craft.
 He spends a lot of his time as the interface to potential clients, helping clients figure out the best approach to their needs, putting together the teams to meet client needs, making sure projects are running smoothly, and overseeing the development of the members of the team.
 His hands have heavily been in dozens of projects, and he still gets his hands dirty on a semi-regular basis to stay in touch with the craft and the other craftsmen.

 Though he spends most of his energy in the practice of the craft, he has been known to speak, write an occasional article or chapter contribution to leading edge books, and even author a couple of books.
 He was asked to give the opening keynote at the first Software Craftsmanship North America conference on August 26, 2009 in Chicago.
 They liked him so much he was invited to speak again at the 2nd annual SCNA conference in October, 2010, and sit on a panel of experts on apprenticeship in 2011, too.